vincentntang/vincentntang.com/content/posts/20220410-sponsors-dirty-money/index.md

 ## Moving to greener pastures

-Eventually we found our first solid sponsor, [Relia Quest](https://reliaquest.com).
-I met through just cold messaging on linkedin, and we met through a zoom call.
+Eventually we found our first solid sponsor, Relia Quest, I met through just cold messaging on linkedin, and we met through a zoom call.
 They've been absolutely phenomenal!
 We've hosted 3-4 events, and they are sponsoring an all paid for bowling event for up to 100 people next month.

 Now I'm learning how to host a hackathon for [TADHacks](https://tadhack.com/2022/) through one of my good hackathon organizing friends.
 It had a prize pool of $20k, but I still need a venue to support it.